layerfMRI/LAYNII/README.rst

 1.)
 On Linux g++ is natively inluded.

 2.)
-On Mac, it will be enabled automatically as part of the "comand line developer tools" as soon as you type "g++" into the terminal.
-Alternatively, you can also use Xcode
+On Mac, it will be enabled automatically as part of the "comandline developer tools" as soon as you type "g++" into the terminal.
+Alternatively, you can also use Xcode.

 3.)
 On Windows, a C++ compiler needs to be installed manually.
 E.g. with https://cygwin.com/ (I followed the instructions here: https://www.youtube.com/watch?v=DAlS4hF_PbY)